 \section{Conclusion}

-We derive non-asymptotic expressions for the expected excess risk of kernel ridge regression estimator in the under- and over-determined regime.
-The used linearization scheme of nonlinear smooth kernel allows us to discuss the \emph{implicit} and \emph{explicit} regularization on the risk curve.
-The provided refined analysis demonstrates that the monotonic bias and unimodal variance are able to exhibit various trends of risk curves.
-Since it is enough to require the kernel function differentiable in a neighborhood, our results can be further extended to the case of Laplace kernels \cite{rakhlin2019consistency}.
+We derived non-asymptotic expressions for the expected excess risk of kernel ridge regression estimators in the under- and over-determined regimes.
+The used linearization technique of nonlinear smooth kernel allows us to discuss the impact of \emph{implicit} and \emph{explicit} regularization in a systematic manner.
+Our refined analysis demonstrates that the monotonic bias and unimodal variance are able to exhibit various trends of risk curves.
+Since it is enough to require that the kernel function is differentiable in a neighborhood, our results further extend to the case of Laplace kernels \cite{rakhlin2019consistency}.